moontropica/characterevent/README.md

 * Contract should allow modification of submissions
   * Increase of SOL contribution
   * Updating of image
-* Submissions made with referrals get 10 `RefPoints` added to their wallet
+* Submissions made using a referral link get 10 `RefPoints` added to the person who made the referral
+* Have API end points:

-* Have an API that displays the most recent winners
+  * Which displays the most recent winners
+  * Total submissions
+  * Top 5 in Queue

 ## Data to Store On-Chain